-- Propertymark gave two alternatives for the council to consider: greater engagement with landlords; and an accreditation scheme for private landlords, which Propertymark would be interested in supporting the council to implement. - Have a registration scheme instead/ make management agent compulsory - More partnership working between council and landlords/ support from council for landlords - A tenant suggested a closer relationship between the council and landlords to work as a partnership to tackle local issues and provide further support to managing properties. - Some landlords suggested more regular communication between the council and them in relation to forums and other discussion platforms to discuss issues and work together to overcome them, rather than provide licence fees which penalise good landlords. - including a closer partnership between the council and landlords, a more strategic focus on poor quality landlords and an accreditation scheme for landlords. - Include parking - Need a system for reporting issues - Need positive impact on neighbours and the local area (ASB, flytipping, overcrowding) / Get rid of slum landlords
+- SafeAgent also suggest in cases where a private landlord is assisting the council by offering permanent accommodation to meet homelessness duties, licence applications should be accepted without any fee being payable. - One anonymous respondent said that the council should be looking at the powers they already have, self regulation and accreditation, as well as working with the Local Government Information Unit through their recent 'House Proud' report. - Penalises good landlords / bad landlords will continue to operate / just target bad landlords. - Build more social housing / affordable housing. - Needs to be expanded further for fairness. - A tenant suggested a closer relationship between the council and landlords to work as a partnership to tackle local issues and provide further support to managing properties. - Some landlords suggested more regular communication between the council and them in relation to forums and other discussion platforms to discuss issues and work together to overcome them, rather than provide licence fee schemes which penalise good landlords. - Some landlords feel that poor landlords will not sign up to the scheme, reducing the impact of the scheme in improving the local area.
+They felt a more strategic approach was needed rather than a blanket approach. - Need improved living conditions, standards and safety/ better monitoring and control / protection for tenants. - Need positive impact on neighbours and the local area (ASB, flytipping, overcrowding) / get rid of slum landlords.

-The council considered re-launching a local landlord accreditation, however, such schemes do not have a statutory basis and as such there could be no penalties for not participating in the scheme - the only sanction the council could apply to anyone not meeting the scheme requirements would be their removal from the scheme.
+We've considered re-launching a local landlord accreditation scheme.
+However, such schemes do not have a statutory basis and as such there could be no penalties for not participating in the scheme.

+The only sanction the council could apply to anyone not meeting the scheme requirements would be their removal from the scheme.
 A previous accreditation scheme, was withdrawn due to a lack of take-up.

-The council is keen to extend its working relationships with landlords and agents and will implement a series of landlord forums to progress matters
+We're keen to extend our working relationships with landlords and agents and will implement a series of landlord forums to progress matters